Charimon/iosViews/README.md

 1. any color that isn't a solid (gradients, fills don't work)
 1. more than 1 border or fill (only the last valid border and last valid fill are set, valid = center borders with solid color)
 1. inside, outside borders don't work and are ignored (only center border works)
-1. center border might be iffy since I'm not sure how to best scale it based on width or height or both with respect to the screen
 1. blending (will always be treated as "normal")
 1. shadows, inner shadows, blurs, reflections are ignored
 1. character spacing, line height, paragraph spacing are ignored